ash-project/ash/README.md

 * Finish the serializer
 * Make primary key type configurable
 * Make a DSL for join tables to support complex validation/hooks into how they work, support more than just table names in `join_through`
 * DSL level validations!
 Things like includes validating that their chain exists.
+All DSL structs should be strictly validated when they are created.
+* Especially at compile time, we should *never* ignore or skip invalid options.
+If an option is present and invalid, an error is raised.
 * break up the `Ash` module
 * Wire up/formalize the error handling
 * Ensure that errors are properly propagated up from the data_layer behaviour, and every operation is allowed to fail